St. Edward’s University accepts credit through several external programs, learn more about each of them in the list below:

 - Caribbean Advanced Proficiency Examination (CAPE)

 Here is a list of class equivalents that the university accepts:

 - French Baccalaureate Equivalents

 Students with unusually thorough high school preparation or significant work experience are encouraged to earn credit by challenging courses offered by the university.
-In this way, a student’s progress towards a degree may be accelerated.
+In this way, a student’s progress toward a degree may be accelerated.
 A maximum of 15 hours of challenge credit may be counted.
-Procedures for challenging a course are found here.
-Each school determines which of its courses are open to challenge.
+View our procedures for challenging a course.
 Only currently enrolled students are eligible for challenge exams.

-Credit granted by examination is applicable to a St. Edward’s University degree program but may not necessarily be transferable to another institution.
+Credit granted by examination is applicable to a St. Edward’s degree program but may not be transferable to another institution.
 Examination credit counts in neither the residence hours nor honors calculations.
-It is necessary to make arrangements to complete all PEP and challenge exams prior to certification for graduation.
+You must make arrangements to complete all PEP and challenge exams prior to certification for graduation.
 All examination credit appears on the transcript as CR and does not affect the GPA in any way.

-Please remember, the information provided in these documents are intended for informational purposes only and is subject to change without notice.
-For questions regarding policy and equivalents, please contact Caroline Morris, associate vice president of Undergraduate Programs and Policies.
+Remember, the information provided in these documents are intended for informational purposes only and is subject to change without notice.
+For questions regarding policy and equivalents, please contact Genevieve Bittson, director of Academic Policies and Procedures.